prav2909/DQN-on-CartPole-Environemnt-from-openai/README.md

 # DQN-on-CartPole-Environemnt-from-openai
 DQN with replay buffer on Cartpole environment
-To Run the code, just download all python files in a folder, open terminal inside the the folder and type pzthon train.py
+To Run the code, just download all python files in a folder, open terminal inside the the folder and type: python train.py

 You will need tensorflow 2 and above and python 3.6